anybox/anybox.recipe.odoo/doc/scripts.rst

 In some cases, it is useful to do some operations, such as preloading a database, before actual running of the script.
-This is intended for scripts which have no special knowledge of OpenERP but may in turn call some code meant for OpenERP, that'd need some preparations to already have been performed.
+This is intended for scripts which have no special knowledge of Odoo but may in turn call some code meant for Odoo, that'd need some preparations to already have been performed.

 The main use-case is unit tests launchers.